Swanand01/anton-LAN-storage/README.md

 python setup.py
 ```
 This will download and install the necessary dependencies.

+## Configuration

+The config.py contains configurations like password and the port on which the server will run.
+Default password is admin and default port is 5000.

 ## Usage

 To run the server, navigate to \anton-LAN-storage\anton, and run